 What You Built

-In this lesson you built the complete tool calling foundation that powers LangChain agents:
+In this lesson, we built the complete tool calling foundation that powers LangChain agents: